First published Feb 19, 2020. Refreshed and expanded June 22, 2022.

 In a B2B eCommerce scenario, the best way to retain full control of your business rules is to choose a platform that integrates directly to SAP, in real time, without middleware.

 This is the Corevist way.

-Because Corevist Commerce includes prebuilt, real-time SAP integration, it acts as a window into your SAP system.
+Because the Corevist Platform includes prebuilt, real-time SAP integration, it acts as a window into your SAP system.
 All of your relevant SAP business rules take effect in the web store in real time (including user-personalized rules like contract pricing and ATP availability).

 We designed Corevist this way on purpose because manufacturers shouldn’t have to abdicate control of their business rules to other partners and platforms.

 On that note, here’s how each model will handle your SAP business rules: